naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/README.md

 - Graph Optimal Transport for Cross-Domain Alignment
 - A Flexible Framework for Nonparametric Graphical Modeling that Accommodates Machine Learning
 - A Flexible Latent Space Model for Multilayer Networks
+- NetGAN without GAN: From Random Walks to Low-Rank Approximations

 </details>